opulencephp/docs/orm-data-mappers.md

 **Data mappers** act as the go-between for repositories and storage.
 By abstracting this interaction away from repositories, you can swap your method of storage without affecting the repositories' interfaces.

 <h2 id="i-data-mapper">IDataMapper</h2>
-All data mappers must implement `Opulence\ORM\DataMappers\IDataMapper`, which includes the following methods:
+All data mappers must implement `Opulence\Orm\DataMappers\IDataMapper`, which includes the following methods:
 * `add()`
 * `delete()`
 * `getAll()`